 4.7 No FTP access or root access is available to Orchestra or the hosting platform

-6.1 As Google Partners the developer will comply strictly with the terms and conditions of Google advertising.
+6.1 The developer will comply strictly with the terms and conditions of Google advertising.
 If you are in any doubt with regard to their terms and conditions please read their terms and conditions.

 6.2 All campaigns developed or created by the developer form the part of a service that is offered by the developer.
 All landing pages, campaigns, accounts and other material services will be stopped and will remain the property of the developer if any contract, agreement or payment is stopped by the developer or the client.